quest-svit/Multi-Tenant-Architecture/Shared Database Shared Schema/ReadMe.md

 # Multi-tenancy in SpringBoot
-## Shared Database and Separate Schema
+## Shared Database and Shared Schema

 - Multi-tenancy is a software architecture where a single software instance can serve multiple, distinct user groups.
 - Software-as-a-service (SaaS) offerings are an example of multi-tenant architecture.
 - Each customer is called a tenant.
 Tenants can be given the ability to customise some parts of the application
 - There are three main multi-tenancy model type:
   - Separate Database
-  - Shared Database and Separate Schema (this repository)
+  - Shared Database and Separate Schema
-  - Shared Database and Shared Schema
+  - Shared Database and Shared Schema (this repository)

 ### Profile Management Application